-As people around the country take to the streets and social media to protest systemic racism, many are looking for more ways to fight inequality over the long term.
+As people around the world take to the streets and social media to protest systemic racism, many are looking for more ways to fight inequality over the long term.
 One of the easiest ways to start?
-Support the 2.6 million Black-owned businesses in the U.S. Rallying behind these ventures — whether it's changing where you order your takeaway from to being more conscious about the clothes you wear — takes your activism beyond words and creates lasting change in the communities who are disproportionally affected by the pandemic and racial injustice.
+Supporting Black businesses — whether it's changing where you order takeout from to being more conscious about the clothes you wear — takes your activism beyond words and creates lasting change in the communities who are disproportionally affected by the pandemic and racial injustice.

 For beauty lovers specifically, there's no better time than now to make the commitment to buying Black— and Malaika Jones Kebede, Nia Jones, and Tai Beauchamp of Brown Girl Jane, a CBD-based beauty and wellness brand, just made it easier than ever.
 The three co-founders recently announced the "Brown Girl Swap," an initiative that asks everyone to commit to replacing at least five of their go-to products with brands owned by Black women.
 "We thought, 'How can we shine a light on our sisters who have small businesses?'"
 Beauchamp tells Refinery29.
 "We need allies to understand that the way we're going to support the growth of the Black community is by making the wealth gap smaller."

 The Brown Girl Jane founders hope that this initiative will also serve as a directory for people to discover new Black-owned businesses through the #BrownGirlSwap hashtag.
 While it might seem like a small acknowledgment, amplifying brands on a public platform helps drive the conversation around wealth distribution and racial disparities in America (even if it's just within your own friend circle).